leolamsi/gc/README.md

     * `T`: Temperature.
 * **Output files:**
     * A file ending with `.msd` containing the time and MSD.
     * A file ending with `.tauD` containing the temperature (T), relaxation time (τ), and diffusion coefficient (D).
-(This data is not used for our manuscript as it is simply and estimation)
+(This data is not used for our manuscript as it is simply and estimation. relaxation time is extracted from Fs)
     * A file ending with `.fs` containing the time, SISF, and overlap.